Leading a new generation – Blended learning

-Blended Learning.
-What it is, and how your learning environment will need to change to accomodate it.
+Blended learning.
+What it is, and how your learning environment will need to change to accommodate it.

 Learning is changing.
 With the recent onslaught of digital and wireless devices, learning can now be undertaken from anywhere at any time.
 The traditional method of teacher + classroom + homework = results is now becoming outdated, and has been replaced by a richer, more collaborative approach to learning.

 The traditional classroom design was initiated in the industrial revolution and is no longer ideally suited to educate the students of today.
 Classrooms need to change to keep up with developments in technology and society.

 There are many different methods and styles of learning.
 In this blog post we’re going to focus on blended learning; what it is and how your learning environment should be adapted to accommodate it.

 What is Blended Learning?

 Blended learning is a style of learning that combines online and face-to-face learning to create a more student-led learning experience.

 Blended learning offers the learner greater flexibility and an element of self-direction.
 It gives students freedom of choice, and empowers them to take greater ownership of their learning journey.
 In our information-rich society, Google, for better or worse, now knows more than the teacher.
 Through the internet, students have easy instant access to detailed information and knowledge about any given subject.

 In the blended learning method, the role of the teacher changes, and they move from being the ‘Sage on the Stage’ to more of a ‘Guide on the side’.
 The teacher’s main role is to facilitate the gaining of knowledge and understanding of information.
 Course content also flips; Student research, background reading, subject specific videos and digestion of course material is done outside of the lesson, whilst subject specific assignments and projects are worked on during lesson time.